colouryen/2DSARSA/README.md

 ## Power Metric based Reward Function

-We introduce a reward function defined by the power metric which is the ratio of the network throughput to the average end-to-end delay.
-The proposed reward function simultaneously maximizes the network throughput and minimizes the average end-to-end delay.
+The third critical aspect in any RL based approach is defining an appropriate reward function.
+This not only influences the learning performance but what the RL agent learns to  optimize.
+We proposed a novel reward function based on the power metric which is defined as the ratio of the system throughput to the end-to-end delay.
+In computer networks, this is referred to as the Klienrock's optimal operating point and is the basis of recent congestion control algorithm developed for the Internet.
+Based on detailed simulation analysis, it shown that the RL agent not only achieves good learning performance (faster convergence) but also achieve better performance in terms of network throughput and end-to-end delay.

 <p align="center">
 <img src="img/2DSARSA_Avg_EndToEnd_Delay.png" alt="Power Metric as Reward Function" width=32%/>